How to Design A Golf Course (Everything to Know)

 Of the 18 golf holes, each one needs to be assessed a handicap of 1 to 18.
 This helps the handicap metric to be calculated.

-It can even help golfers to determine how to attack a hole, knowing that it may or may not be the hardest hole on the course.
+It can even help golfers determine how to attack a hole, knowing that it may or may not be the hardest hole on the course.

-Par is typically determined by the measurement of distance between the tee box and the hole and the average distance a good golfer should be able to reach the green and 2-putt.
+Par is typically determined by the measurement of the distance between the tee box and the hole and the average distance a good golfer should be able to reach the green and 2-putt.

 How Much Does It Cost To Build A Golf Course?